nslavov/scp/methods.md

 ## Shotgun single-cell proteomics
 [SCoPE-MS](SCoPE-MS) and its second version [SCoPE2](SCoPE2) can analyze thousands of proteins selected in order of their abundance in the samples.

+&nbsp;

 ## Prioritized single-cell proteomics
-[pSCoPE](pSCoPE) can analyze thousands of proteins selected in order of their priority for the biological question and project of interest.
+[pSCoPE](pSCoPE) can analyze thousands of proteins selected in order of their priority for the biological questions and projects of interest.

+&nbsp;

 ## Parallel analysis of both single cells and peptides